 What’s the best thank you gift for teachers?
-You are trying to decide what to give our child’s teacher for these special occasions like the holidays or Teacher Appreciation Day or even end of the school year too!
-The question you all find ourself asking is, what will they REALLY like and USE?
+Are you are trying to decide what to give our child’s teacher for these special occasions like the holidays, Teacher Appreciation Day or even the End of the School Year?
+The question we all find ourselves asking is, what will they REALLY like and USE?

 We decided we’d ask our favorite teacher friends the most memorable thank you gifts they’ve received while teaching.